Gruntfuggly/discord-chat/README.md

 - `discord-chat: Unmute` - unmute a previously muted server or channel
 - `discord-chat: Reset Sync` - clear sync data
 - `discord-chat: Close Channel` - delete the output window for the currently selected channel
+- `discord-chat: Show Unread Only` - only show servers and channels with unread content
+- `discord-chat: Show All` - show all servers and channels

 ### Notifications